Lessons & Reflections on 1 Year of Travel

 • Reconnecting with the ocean and sunsets in a chill surf town in El Salvador

-• Hiking volcanoes in Nicaragua, without limits!
+• Hiking volcanoes in Nicaragua

 • Living on the Galapagos Islands & swimming with incredible wildlife